 Lawsuits represent only a small portion of total liability claims, however.
 Only 2 percent of such claims are settled by verdict and only one-third of claims become lawsuits.
 Nevertheless, lawsuit verdicts are important because they influence the damage amount sought by plaintiffs and the size of out of court settlements.

 The law is constantly changing in response to societal needs and perceptions of justice.
 New legal theories or modifications of existing tort law are continually being developed.
 Fifty years ago reformers worked to rectify what they believed was a bias in the tort system toward defendants and business interests, making it easier for plaintiffs to receive compensation for their injuries.
 Now reformers are working to reduce what appears to many to be abuse of the tort system by those representing plaintiffs.
 Supporters of tort reform were successful in the 1980s and early 1990s in getting major legislation enacted in many states.
 They also set in motion a more conservative attitude toward jury awards among the public.
-Bills continue to be introduced in those states where major tort reform legislation was never approved or was overturned and to correct specific situations in many others.

 Changes in Legal Doctrine and Other Trends: In most states prior to the 1960s, an injured person would be compensated only if the defendant was wholly responsible for the plaintiff’s injuries.
 As societal values changed, the doctrine of contributory negligence, under which plaintiff’s’ claims would be denied if they contributed to the injury through their own actions, gave way to the doctrine of comparative negligence, which requires damages to be apportioned based on the degree of fault.
 This change gradually occurred in all but a handful of states.